mlangbehn/app-modernization-cicd-lab-iks/README.md

 ### Step 3: Manually trigger a build to test pipeline

-1. In Jenkins in the navigation area on the left click on **Build with Parameters**.
+1. In Jenkins in the navigation area on the left, click on **Build with Parameters**.
 Accept the defaults of the parameters and click on **Build**

 2. To see the console output click on the build number in the **Build History** and then click on **Console Output**